 - Shred any non-public information when it is no longer needed, unless it cannot be shredded due to record retention requirements.

-- Don?t leave them where unauthorized people could see them.
+- Don't leave them where unauthorized people can see them.

 Staff, Faculty and Students are issued a network account in order to provide access to network resources such as internet connectivity, the XU portal and various other services.
 Your user ID and password is unique to you, and should not be shared with anyone.
 Remember that you can be held accountable for activity that is performed by your account.
 Please remember to:

 - Never share your ID and password with anyone.

 - Don't keep your password written down in an easily accessible place.

 - Log off or lock your computer before leaving it unattended.
 (Window button + L for Windows)

 - If you think your password has been compromised, change it here: https://password.xavier.edu/QPM/User/Identification/